felixthiele/radar-element/README.md

 | ringId            | `string`      | The id of the ring that entry belongs to                              |
 | clickable         | `boolean`     | Marks the element as clickable making it fire the `entry-click` event |

+#### highlightedEntryId (highlighted-entry-id)
+The ID of the entry to be highlighted.
+You can use this parameter to e.g. programmatically set an entry to the highlighted state.
+This results in the same state, as if the user would place her mouse on the entry.

+If the radar-element itself recognizes a mouse-over by the user on one of its entries, the entries ID is reflected back to this property.

 #### entry-mouseover & -mouseout
 The radar-element will fire the `entry-mouseover` event whenever the mouse is placed above on entry and the tooltip appears.
 The event will contain the following data-structure: